 There are a few floor sound barriers that will mitigate the problem.
 While none of them make the problem go away entirely, these solutions, ranging from between-floor insulation to foam underlayments, can go a long way toward toning down the noise.

 Insulation Between Floors

-This is done is by removing the ceiling drywall and inserting anything from R-13 to R-20 fiberglass insulation in the empty space.
+This is done is by removing the ceiling drywall and inserting anything from R-13 to R-20 fiberglass insulation in the space.
 Invariably, you need to work around obstacles, like electrical wires and recessed lights that extend into the ceiling.
 New ceiling drywall is installed.
-Prior to priming and painting, one option that helps absorb some sound: spraying on ceiling texture, otherwise known as cottage cheese or popcorn ceiling texture.
+Before priming and painting, one option that helps absorb some sound: spraying on the ceiling texture, otherwise known as cottage cheese or popcorn ceiling texture.

 One advantage of this method is unrelated to the noise issue: heating and cooling are better segregated between the rooms, saving energy and money.
 On the downside, it is an incredibly invasive, dirty, and slow way to minimize sound between floors.

 Flooring underlayment is installed primarily to provide a smooth, even, and predictable surface for flooring installation.
 Underlayment can refer to a soft layer, such as foam or cork, placed on top of the subfloor before installation of the flooring.
 This type of underlayment is typically installed under carpet or laminate flooring.
 Alternatively, underlayment can be a thin, hard layer of cement board or plywood.
 This underlayment may be used under laminate flooring, ceramic or porcelain tile, solid hardwood, or engineered wood flooring.
 It is even possible to use both types of underlayment in conjunction with each other.